 MATTEO PASQUINELLIThe Machines of the Anthropocene: On the Transformation of Labour into Energy and Information

 Matteo Pasquinelli is Professor in Media Philosophy at the University of Arts and Design, Karlsruhe.
-He recently edited the anthology Alleys of your Mind: Augmented Intelligence and its Traumas (2015) among other books.
-Together with Wietske Maas he authored the Manifesto of Urban Cannibalism.
-His upcoming monograph on Verso Books is provisionally titled The Eye of the Master: Capital as Computation Cognition .
+He recently edited the anthology Alleys of your Mind: Augmented Intelligence and its Traumas (2015) and together with Wietske Maas, he authored the Manifesto of Urban Cannibalism.
+His upcoming monograph on Verso Books is provisionally titled The Eye of the Master: Capital as Computation Cognition.